Abab-bk/lua_patcher/examples/EverythingRandomizer/README.md

 Similar to the previous question, it's hard to say.
 If `EverythingRandomizer_protection.lua` is generated correctly, it should be _okay_.
 But the main issue remains the scripts.
-When playing with my own modlist, it was stable most of the time.

 > Work for items added by other mods?